iozsaygi/iozsaygi.github.io/_posts/2023-12-25-genius-and-funny,-the-sleep-sort.md

 Now that we have defined function signatures, let's take a look at actual implementations.
 Lots of comment lines can be found for further explanation.

 #### 1. Thread function
+Here is the implementation of the separate thread function.
 ```c
 unsigned int __stdcall sleepSort_thread(void* data) {
     // Cast the given void pointer into integer pointer to figure out sleep duration.